oroinc/documentation/book/customization.rst

 Adding custom Validation Constraints
 ------------------------------------

-Symfony doesn't allow to override validation constraints.
-Instead, all rules configured for a particular subject being validated, are merged into one large validation metadata tree.
+Symfony doesn't allow you to override validation constraints.
+Instead, all rules configured for a particular subject being validated are merged into one large validation metadata tree.

-You can learn more from the cookbook on where and how you are able to use custom validation constraints:
+You can learn more about where and how you are able to use custom validation constraints from the cookbook:

 * :doc:`/cookbook/user_custom_validation_constraints`